Sri Lanka Kaffirs: History

 Kaffirs have an oral history maintained by families that are descended from slaves from Africa.
 While Arabs were the original slave traders in the African Great Lakes slave trade via the Indian Ocean slave trade, Portuguese colonialists later brought Bantu slaves to the Indian subcontinent.
 However fragmented official documentation may be, the recent public promotion of their music and dance forms allows the broader Sri Lankan society to acknowledge and better understand Kaffir history.

 Historical records indicate that Portuguese traders brought Siddis to the Indian subcontinent between 300 and 500 years ago.
 The Kaffirs were brought to Sri Lanka as a source of labour between the ninth and nineteenth centuries by Arab merchants.

 The Portuguese, Dutch, and the British used the Kaffirs as a part of their naval forces and for domestic labor.
 When Dutch colonialists arrived around 1600, the Kaffirs worked on cinnamon plantations along the southern coast and some had settled in the Kandyan kingdom.
 Some research suggests that Kaffir slaves were employed as soldiers to fight against Sri Lankan kings, most likely in the Sinhalese–Portuguese War (Mulleriyawa (1562), Randeniwela (1630), Gannoruwa (1638)).

 Demography

-The descendants of the freed Kaffir slaves are still a distinctive community are mainly found in the former occupied territories of the Portuguese colonists, mainly near Puttalam, in the North Western Province of Sri Lanka but also in areas such as Trincomalee, Batticaloa and Negombo.
+The descendants of the freed Kaffir slaves are still a distinctive community and are mainly found in the former occupied territories of the Portuguese colonists, mainly near Puttalam, in the North Western Province of Sri Lanka but also in areas such as Trincomalee, Batticaloa and Negombo.
 There was some contact between the Kaffir and the Burghers, communities of partly European ancestry on the East coast of Sri Lanka.